phthom/IBMCloudPrivate/5-MicroserviceBuilderLab.md

    help              Show help
 ```

-If this command doesn't show that screen, then go to the end of the ICP Installation Lab and install that command.
+If this command doesn't show, then go to the end of the ICP Installation Lab and install that command.

 # Task 2: Use the Microservice Builder